The Great Age of Fighting Sail

 Frigate Duel 1782: HMS Santa Margarita and L’Amazone

 Two evenly-matched frigates, one British, one French encountered each other off the entrance to Chesapeake Bay in 1782.
-A French squadron of eight ships of the line were drawing close however and flight rather than flight seemed the more reasonable option for the British ship.
+A French squadron of eight ships of the line were drawing close however and flight rather than fight seemed the more reasonable option for the British ship.
 That was not however as it worked out…

 HMS Hector 1782 – an epic of leadership and survival